Some foods are better left to the pros.

 This stage also has a ‘feel’ element that may take a couple bakings to get right.
 You want the dough in a sweet spot where it’s fairly moist – more moist than most doughs I’ve worked with.
 This gives the bread a springy texture.
 But you don’t want the dough to be so sticky it sticks to the pizza peel when you’re sliding it into the super hot oven.

 A rule of thumb: if you can put the dough down and it doesn’t stick to your fingers it’s too dry, add more water.
 If you need to wash your hands a bit to get the dough off it’s just right.
 If you need to scrub each finger, fingernail, etc to get the dough out of every nook and cranny then it’s too wet and you should add more flour.
-You can add up to 1/2 cup of flour or water to get the consistency right.
+You can add small amounts of flour or water to get the consistency right.
 This won’t screw up the bread.
 Stop mixing once you’re happy with the texture and everything is combined.

-SALT, KNEAD & BULK FERMENT
+SALT, STARTER & BULK FERMENT

 Now, we need a way to keep our loaves moist while they proof.
 I have developed this patent-pending rising tent design, consisting of a bottle of sprinkles to keep the moist cloth off the dough as it rises.